Ethra8/history-quiz/README.md

 ![image](https://github.com/Ethra8/history-quiz/assets/80659091/44dddcc4-b50f-4c2c-8ae2-77d2dad2fd6c)

+## ANIMATIONS AND TRANSITIONS
+All the following animations and transitions placed on the different elements stated belowremain the same both in light and dark mode, as they are suitable for both.

+### LANDING PAGE HOVER
+The **call-to-action** button placed in the middle of the landing page has a hover that changes the background color from ***aquamarine*** to ***whitesmoke*** when the user moves the mouse on top of it.

+### NAVIGATION BAR HOVER
+The navigation bar has a hover effect on the following elements:
+- **SOUND ICONS** - When the user moves the mouse on top of them (only one icon is displayed at a time, depending if the sound is on or off), the icon color goes from default ***aquamarine*** to ***whitesmoke***.
+- **RESTART QUIZ BUTTON** - Its background color changes from ***aquamarine*** to ***whitesmoke*** when the user moves the mouse on top of it.
+- **BARS ICON** - Only displayes on portrait tablets and phones, that is, on devices with a screen width less or equal to 767px, where the navigation bar is collapsed beneath the icon, and the bar icon can be clicked to uncollapse the navigation bar.
+This icon has a hover effect which changes its color from ***aquamarine*** to ***whitesmoke***, to keep a seamless design.

+### QUIZ BUTTONS HOVER
+All the buttons from the quiz have a hover effect.
+Aiming for a seamless design, they all change from an ***aquamarine*** background to the slight darker tone ***aqua***, and the font changes from a default ***black*** to ***Oxford blue***.

+### FOOTER HOVER
+All the social-media icons have the same hover effect, which is the same from the sound icons placed on the navigation bar, aiming for a seamless design, that is from color ***aquamarine*** to ***whitesmoke***.

+## TRANSITIONS

+### NAVIGATION BAR TRANSITIONS
+- **AUDIO ICONS** - Have the following transition, to make the hover effect less abrupt:
+       transition: all 0.2s;
+- **BARS ICON*** - On devices with a screen width smaller or equal to 767px, the navigation bar is collapsed by default, and the "bars icon" is displayed, by which the user can collapse/uncollapse the navigation bar.
+This icon has the following transition to make the hover effect less abrupt:
+       transition: color 0.5s linear;
 # FEATURES

 ## RESPONSIVENESS
 This site is fully responsive on all device sizes.
 Please refer to [Test Recordings and Results](#test-recordings-and-results).

+## ACCESSIBILITY
+This site id WCSG 2.1 compliant.
+- This site has an optional **light mode**, apart from the default dark mode.
+The user can easily switch between modes at any time throughout the quiz, by just clicking on the switch placed on the fixed navigation bar.
+- This site has also been scanned for general accessibility arrors, and contrast, and no errors have been found.
+Refer to the **EqualWeb Accessibility Checker** report [here](#general-wcag-2.1-report).

 ## NAVIGATION BAR FEATURES
-Is fully responsive, and is fixed at the top, to allow the user to access its fucntionalities even when scrolling down.
-Its background has a slight transparency, so that it visually not so intrusive.
+Is fully responsive, and is fixed at the top, to allow the user to access its functionalities even when scrolling down.
+Its background has a slight transparency, so that it's visually not so intrusive.
+As the navigation bar passed the accessibility audits, its colors stay the same both in the light and dark modes.
 Its functionalities are the following:
 - **LOGO** - By clicking on it, the user gets to the landing page, before the questsions are displayed.
 - **SETTINGS** - On smaller devices these are placed underneath the logo.
 The site's settings are the following:
-    * **MODE-SWITCH ICON** - By clkicking on the gear icon, the user can switch from the default dark mode to the light mode, and viceversa, anytime during the quiz.
+    * **MODE SWITCH TOGGLE** - By clicking on the switch, the user can change from the default dark mode to the light mode, and viceversa, anytime during the quiz.
     * **MUSIC ICONS**
         + **PLAY ICON** - By clicking on the ***play*** icon, the user triggers the audio mp3 file, which is coded to loop itself seamlessly.
         + **PAUSE ICON** - By clicking on the ***pause*** icon, the user pauses the audio file, which can be continued by clickg again on the play icon.